Panacela lewinae (Lewin, 1805)

 (Photo: courtesy of Merlin Crossley, Melbourne, Victoria)

-These Caterpillars are hairy and brown, with a yellow zig-zag line along each side, and with a dark head capsule.
+These Caterpillars are hairy and brown, with a yellow zig-zag line along each side, and with a dark brown head capsule that has a large white spot in the middle.
 The hairs can cause irritation if they contact the skin (Urticaria).
-The caterpillars live communally in a shelter on their food plant, made of leaves joined by silk.
-They hide in the shelter by day, coming out to feed at night.
-If disturbed, they make a scraping sound inside their shelter.

 Panacela lewinae